-1. Cream the butter and sugar until fluffy with an electric mixer.
-Add the eggs in one at a time, making sure to scrape down the sides of the bowl.
+1. Cream the butter and sugar until fluffy with a mixer.
+Crack the eggs, 1 each.
 Add the vanilla extract and beat to combine.

 2. Sift half the dry ingredients (flour, cocoa, baking powder, salt) into the egg, butter, sugar mix.
 Then pour half the milk, mix to combine.
 Sift in the rest of the dry ingredients and beat just until traces of dry ingredients have disappeared.
 Pour into 12 cupcake liners and bake in the preheated oven at 160 degrees Celsius for about 20 minutes.

 3. Allow the cupcakes to cool in the pan for 5 min before taking them out to cool on a wire rack.

 For the peppermint frosting you will need:

 – 2 drops of peppermint extract